akshaj1999/Bobble.Ai-Assessment/README.md

 # Bobble.Ai-Assessment

-Every foldercontains it own readme and commands how to run the project and programs
+Every folder contains it own readme and commands how to run the project and programs